 While some countries worldwide are cautious about cryptocurrencies, many countries are actively working on regulatory activities.
 Countries follow different approaches when regulating cryptocurrencies; nevertheless, it prioritizes public order and public safety as a priority.
 The same is true for "cryptocurrency platforms" that operate as a kind of stock exchange.

 It is observed that the United States and Japan are conducting pioneering work to regulate these cryptocurrency platforms that bring together cryptocurrency buyers and sellers.
-The primary purpose of these countries, which started regulatory studies for cryptocurrency platforms, has been to bring these platforms' licensing obligation.
+The primary purpose of these countries, which started regulatory studies for cryptocurrency platforms, has been to get these platforms' licensing obligations.

-The use of blockchain technology, which has come to the fore with more than 2000 cryptocurrencies and tokens, in the financial world is not limited to only cryptocurrencies.
-Thorough to the distributed system in its infrastructure, the blockchain can operate effectively without being controlled from a single center.
+The use of blockchain technology, which has come to the fore with more than 2000 cryptocurrencies and tokens, is not limited to only cryptocurrencies in the financial world.
+Thorough to the distributed system in its infrastructure, the blockchain can operate effectively without being controlled by a single center.
 It has an important place with its different Token (token) features and important ICO activities.
 Considering the world practices, it has begun to be discussed whether there is a face of fraud or not because ICO projects failed at a rate of 46% in 2017.
 There is a possibility of fraud, especially because these activities are not regulated in any way, and therefore, no registration system has been established.
 This has brought consequences such as banning the opening of new ICO campaigns directly in countries such as China.

 Legal Status of Cryptocurrencies on Continents